 But what does it mean when corporations and unions are sitting “on the fence”?
 Basically it means that they’re covering their bases.
 They win influence whether Republicans or Democrats end up in office.
 Interestingly, 46 of the 100 are on the fence.
 This doesn’t mean that things are somehow more fair or balanced, it means that, no matter who wins, corporations and unions win.

-For another look at this type of information, see our post on partisan political contributions by U.S. companies.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+For another look at this type of information, see our post on partisan political contributions by U.S. companies.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.